Ovechkin, Capitals beat Flyers 3-1 in fans’ return in Philly

 But Washington scored twice in the final 4:49 of the second to take a one-goal advantage into the third.
 Ovechkin tied it with his eighth of the season, finishing a cross-ice pass from Oshie by going high over Carter Hart.

 Orlov put the Capitals ahead with 15.8 ticks left in the period in a similar fashion.
-John Carlson’s pass across the ice found Orlov, whose shot went through Hart’s legs.
+Carlson’s pass across the ice found Orlov, whose shot went through Hart’s legs.

 Jensen’s first of the season, a hard wrist shot over Hart’s right shoulder, 4:15 into the third gave the Capitals a two-goal advantage and brought on displeasure from the fans.

+“No doubt we came out here with the best intentions playing in front of our fans,” Flyers coach Alain Vigneault said.
+“We came out with good jump, but we couldn’t finish the job.”

-They had a lot to cheer about early, though.
+The fans had a lot to cheer about early, though.

 Farabee opened the scoring when he took the shot himself on a 2-on-1 with James van Riemsdyk, beating Samsonov through the legs.
 He waved his hands toward the crowd, calling for more noise.
 And they obliged with loud cheers that sounded closer to a half-full building rather than one at about 15 percent capacity.